 -Saguaro cacti and desert flora in southern Arizona

 -unique towns like Eureka, MT, Wallace ID, very rural Young AZ, and Flagstaff AZ

 -I will mention Utah separately because the majority of my ride through the state was a detour from the Wild West Route using sections of the Plateau Passage Bikepacking route.
 South Eastern Utah – Canyonlands, Bears Ears, Burr Trail Rd, Bryce Canyon was THE highlight of the whole trip.
 It in is my top three destinations I have visited in the world.

-On the Wild West Route, There was the odd short section I didn’t follow exactly because sometimes it seemed unnecessarily hard and was just following dirt for the sake of it, so I would detour.
+On the Western Wildlands Route, There was the odd short section I didn’t follow exactly because sometimes it seemed unnecessarily hard and was just following dirt for the sake of it, so I would detour.
 An example of this would be climbing an extra 8km after already having climbed 15km to a summit.
 This was just to avoid a (quiet) paved descent and not adding much scenery wise.
 Or, following a ridiculously rough and rocky road to avoid an extra 10km of (quiet) paved road.
 These were very small sections and it wasn’t a common occurrence.

 There was very little traffic on the route, but I often came across people on ATVs.
 Besides the 25+ cyclists I met in one day doing the Idaho Smoke and Fire 400 race, I only met 8 other bikepackers.

 There are not many bike shops along the route, so it is important to be fairly self sufficient.
 Some of these towns are very rural and probably not used to bike packers like many town on the Great Divide would be.
 Very friendly people everywhere.